 Or puree for a smoother paste-like texture.

 You can add extra balsamic vinegar to give it more juice if desired.
-You can also drizzle in a little olive oil it seems dry.
+You can also drizzle in a little olive oil if it seems dry.

 If serving as a dip, garnish with extra orange zest or a sprinkle of fresh herbs.